Triplkrypl/avr-net-enc28j60/README.md

 #define NET_IP 192, 168, 0, 150
 #define NET_MAC 0x15, 0x16, 0x45, 0x89, 0x69, 0x99
 // define RAM buffer size for network packets
-// this define maximum size of incomimg packet,
+// this define maximum size of incoming packet,
 // define maximum size of sended packet,
-// and define tcp max segmet size
+// and define tcp max segment size
-// bigger value allow send an receive bigger packet (UDP datagram) and better performece for TCP
+// bigger value allow send an receive bigger packet (UDP datagram) and better performance for TCP
 // lower value save RAM space, you can create bigger buffer than AVR RAM or to big than no space for application :-)
 #define NET_BUFFER_SIZE 400
 // define size of arp cache array
 // arp requests for ip are cached in RAM
 // defined zero size turn off cache and code for cache is not included in compilation
-// bigger value allow save more ip in cahce is good if your AVR comunicate with more hosts
+// bigger value allow save more ip in cache is good if your AVR communicate with more hosts
-// lower value is good for more dinamic network in smaller cache will often rewrite unused ip in cache
+// lower value is good for more dynamic network in smaller cache will often rewrite unused ip in cache
 #define NET_ARP_CACHE_SIZE 5
-// define how many tcp connection can live in AVR (server/client connetions)
+// define how many tcp connection can live in AVR (server/client connections)
-// if number connections is equal as limit all new incomig TCP connections is droped and new client connection fail
+// if number connections is equal as limit all new incoming TCP connections is dropped and new client connection fail
-// bigger value allow more connnected hosts at one time
+// bigger value allow more connected hosts at one time
 // lower value is RAM free
 #define TCP_MAX_CONNECTIONS 2

-// you have to define you cpu frequency becouse of delay.h library
+// you have to define you cpu frequency because of delay.h library
 #define F_CPU 16000000UL

 // include icmp.c if you want your AVR to response PING
 #include "src/icmp.c"
-// include udp.c if you want handle incomigh UDP datagram or send them
+// include udp.c if you want handle incoming UDP datagram or send them
 #include "src/udp.c"
-// include tcp.c if you want handle incomig TCP connection or connect somewhere
+// include tcp.c if you want handle incoming TCP connection or connect somewhere
 #include "src/tcp.c"
-// include one of icmp.c or udp.c or tcp.c otherwise AVR will only response on ARP and it is litle useless :-)
+// include one of icmp.c or udp.c or tcp.c otherwise AVR will only response on ARP and it is little useless :-)
 // you have to include network.c (main include for library)
 #include "src/network.c"